June 28, 2023

 Pilot Rock is a prominent volcanic plug created when lava broke through a weak spot in the Earth’s crust.
 The lava hardened on the eastern end of the Siskiyou Mountains, and over time, glacial erosion removed the surrounding rock to expose the plug.
 So now it stood like a tower 500+ vertical feet above the valley in front of us.

-Another hiker, named “Coin-Flip” was already hanging out in our scenic break spot.
+Another hiker, named Coin-Flip was already hanging out too.
 He’d hiked up there sometime last night before spending the evening up on the flat ridge with just enough space for one or two tents and the best views in the house.

-Coin-Flip revealed his nationality the moment he opened his mouth.
-With a distinct British accent, he told us he’d hiked the first 1,500 miles the PCT from Mexico to Mt.
+Coin-Flip had a distinct British accent, and told us he’d hiked the first 1,500 miles the PCT from Mexico to Mt.
 Shasta last year.
-And now he was attempting to complete the rest of his journey from Mt.
+So now he was attempting to complete the rest of his journey from Mt.
 Shasta to Canada in 2023.

-That hiking itinerary was a lucky break for him.
-Starting north of the Sierras meant he wouldn’t have to worry about the amazingly high snow in California this summer.
+What a lucky break for him!
+Starting north of the Sierras this year meant he wouldn’t have to worry about the amazingly high snow in California.
 He’d already made it through that stretch of trail last year.

 As we lingered during our break, I asked Coin-Flip the story behind his trail name.
 How had he gotten it?
 In response, he cheerfully explained his name was bestowed upon him after a spate bad luck early in the California desert last year.
-As a novice hiker, he found would often be left with two choices:
+As a novice hiker, he was oftentimes faced with two choices:

-• Do I take this long detour to get some guaranteed water now; or should I gamble to the rumors of water directly adjacent to the trail up ahead?
+- Do I take this long detour to get guaranteed water now; or should I gamble to the rumors of water up ahead?

-• Do I set up my tent tonight because there’s rain in the forecast; or should I just cowboy camp because I’m too tired?
+- Do I set up my tent because there’s rain in the forecast; or should I just cowboy camp because I’m too tired?

-Each time he was faced with these binary options on his hike, he’d inevitably make the wrong choice.
+Each time he faced these binary options, he’d inevitably make the wrong choice.
 He’d flip the coin and lose… 100% of the time.

 SODA WILDERNESS

-We eventually ended our morning break, saying goodbye to Coin-Flip and wishing him luck on his hike.
-It was time for us to continue hiking north into the Soda Mountain Wilderness, where Poledork and I would spend much of our afternoon today.
+At the end of our morning break, we said goodbye to Coin-Flip and wished him luck on his hike.
+It was time for us to continue hiking north into the Soda Mountain Wilderness where Poledork and I would spend much of our afternoon today.

-When we initially entered the wilderness area, we hit a little bit of overgrown trail.
-But it soon transitioned back on the lovely gentle path thatthe PCT is so famous for.
-Wildflowers seemed to be everywhere today with fuzzy, pink flowers just starting to bud, followed by orange, yellow, and white wildflowers.
+When we entered the wilderness area, we hit a touch of overgrown trail.
+But it soon transitioned back on the lovely gentle path that the PCT is so famous for.
+Wildflowers were everywhere today with fuzzy, pink flowers just starting to bud, followed by orange, yellow, and white ones.

-As if to prove the point, we reached a piped spring just after 11 am, which was flowing strong.
+As if to prove the point, we reached a piped spring just after 11 am, and it was still flowing strong.
 A half dozen thru-hikers were already down at the spring pulling water, so we meandered up a hillside toward some shade to wait our turn.
-We were both ready for early lunch after a solid 8 miles of hiking, and this spot near the spring seemed as good as anywhere for a long rest.
+After a solid 8 miles of hiking, we were ready for lunch and this spot near the spring seemed as good as anywhere for a long rest.

-We used the lunch break to come up with an idea of how much further we intended to go today.
+We spent the lunch break coming up with an idea of how much further we intended to go today.
 Our initial agreement was to hike roughly 15 miles each day so we didn’t overdo it too early into the trip.
-But as we looked at our map, the options were a mixed bag.
+But as we looked at our map, the options up ahead were a mixed bag.

-What’s more, there were quite a few unsavory comments about that particular pond from the hikers just ahead of us.
+There were also quite a few unsavory comments about that particular pond from the hikers just ahead of us.
 The consensus was that there was ample water there, but we’d have to endure mosquitoes, a thick coat of surface algae, and some mud if we wanted to camp anywhere near the water source.

 Pushing an 18-mile day to the pond didn’t seem to have any benefits other than super easy access to water.
 So, we agreed to dial back our mileage and dry camp somewhere shy of the pond.
 We’d undoubtedly find somewhere flat and suitable near our intended mileage goal.
 But the price for that flexibility would mean taking a 0.6-mile detour down to Keane Creek Reservoir to get water en route.